Topological nonsymmorphic insulator versus Dirac semimetal in KZnBi: Results

-We discuss topological properties of the Dirac semimetal state in Fig.~\ref{fig4} and compare them with the experimental results.
-The two symmetry-protected four-fold degenerate Dirac nodes lie on the $A-\Gamma-A$ rotational axis at $(0, 0, \pm 0.143)$~\r{A}$^{-1}$ (Fig.~\ref{fig4}(a)).
-The energy dispersion around the Dirac nodes is highly anisotropic between in-plane and out-of-plane directions as resolved in Fig.~\ref{fig4}(b).
+We discuss the topological properties of the Dirac semimetal state in Fig.~\ref{fig4} and compare them with the experimental results.
+In Fig.~\ref{fig4}(a), we show the calculated bulk band structure of KZnBi projected on (010) surface BZ for different $k_z$ values.
+The emergence of a four-fold degenerate Dirac node at $k_z=0.48 \frac{\pi}{c}$ is evident.
+There are two such symmetry equivalent Dirac nodes on the $A-\Gamma-A$ rotational axis at $(0, 0, \pm 0.48 \frac{\pi}{c})$~\r{A}$^{-1}$ in the bulk BZ (Fig.~\ref{fig4}(b)).
+These points are clearly resolved in the $E-k_x-k_z$ energy dispersion in Fig.~\ref{fig4}(c), which is highly anisotropic between in-plane and out-of-plane directions.
+For $k_z \ne 0.48 \frac{\pi}{c}$, a band gap develops between the valence and conduction bands.
+The presence of bulk Dirac cone at $k_z=\pm 0.48 \frac{\pi}{c}$ and associated energy-momentum dispersion and its evolution with $k_z$ are in remarkable agreement with the experiments ~\cite{KZnBi_prx}.
 Since energy dispersion on the $k_z =0$ plane is gapped, we can define the $\mathbb{Z}_2$ number similar to insulators.
 The calculated WCC spectrum reveals a nontrivial $\mathbb{Z}_2= 1$ on this plane.
 This demonstrates that the Dirac semimetal state of KZnBi is topologically protected, similar to Na$_3$Bi and Cd$_3$As$_2$ Dirac semimetals~\cite{DSM_Na3Bi_SuYang, DSM_Cd3As2}.
-Figures~\ref{fig4}(d) and \ref{fig4}(e) show the surface band structure of (001) and (010) surfaces of KZnBi.
+Figures~\ref{fig4}(e) and \ref{fig4}(f) show the surface band structure of (001) and (010) surfaces of KZnBi.
 The two Dirac nodes project at the $\overline{\Gamma}$ point on the (001) plane.
 On the (010) surface, the Dirac nodes project in the $\Gamma-Z$ line.
-The topological surface states emanating from a projected Dirac node are seen in Fig.~\ref{fig4}(e).
-The associated constant energy spectrum at various energies in Fig.~\ref{fig4}(f) reveals the double Fermi arcs states that emanate and terminate at the projected Dirac nodes at the Fermi level.
+The topological surface states emanating from a projected Dirac node are seen in Fig.~\ref{fig4}(f).
+The associated constant energy spectrum at various energies in Fig.~\ref{fig4}(g) reveals the double Fermi arcs states that emanate and terminate at the projected Dirac nodes at the Fermi level.
 The Fermi arc states change topology as one moves away from the Fermi level.